rbw/aiosnow/docs/usage/model/declare.rst

 Declare
 -------

-Model declaration is done using or or more :ref:`aiosnow.fields <fields-root>` assigned directly to members of the Model class.
+The Model Declaration is done by making one or more :ref:`aiosnow.fields <fields-root>` members of the Model.

 Model
 *****